 Voted a “Best Choir of the Peninsula” by CBS News, voted “Best Non-Profit by Palo Alto Daily News Readers, and hailed as “one of the Peninsula’s finest treasures,” Grammy-award-winning Ragazzi Boys Chorus is one of the San Francisco Bay Area’s premier arts organizations.

-The chorus is available for hire in a number of group configurations, from 12 to 200 singers; soloists may also be available.
-Our boys sing for weddings, services, public and private events.
+The chorus is available for hire in a number of group configurations, from 12 to 175 singers; soloists may also be available.
+Our choristers sing for weddings, services, and public and private events.

 Listen here to samples of pieces we sing for ceremonial events.

-Founded in 1987, Ragazzi is a regional center for music education and performance for boys and young men, ages 7–18.
-Around 200 singers, in six tiered levels, from 100 schools in dozens of Bay Area communities participate.
+Founded in 1987, Ragazzi is a regional center for music education and performance for boys and young men, ages 5-18.
+Around 175 singers, in six tiered levels, from over 100 schools in dozens of San Francisco Bay Area communities participate.

-Contact Ragazzi Boys Chorus Executive Director Kent Jue to explore hiring possibilities.
+Contact Ragazzi Boys Chorus Artistic and Executive Director Kent Jue to explore hiring possibilities.